 Introduction to Microsoft Excel

 The best part about Excel is, that it can apply to many business tasks, including statistics, finance, data management, forecasting, analysis, tracking inventory & billing, and business intelligence.
-Following are the few things which it can do for you:
+Following are the few things that it can do for you:

 - Number Crunching